LLH-Kjr00/4293_Project/README.md

 3. Copy the IP address (with the port number) shown in the terminal once the deployment is completed.
 4. Open Chrome or a browser
 5. Paste and traverse to the IP address
 6. Run tweet_app_benchmark.sh with "sudo ./tweet_app_benchmark.sh" to test.
+(The one in "original" tests for 5 minutes, the one in "shorten" tests for 1 minute)
 7. Observe the metrics shown in the terminal once the benchmarking is completed.

 * For benchmarking the instances while running the tweet app with Docker: